rehive/docs-portal/content/building/flow-guidelines/introduction.md

 ---
 Rehive consists of three parts: Platform, Extensions, and Applications.
 This overview assumes that you are familiar with these.
 We offer some extensions out of the box, but it is also possible to build your own custom extensions.

-We’ll look at the typical integration structure for integrating with a banking partner.
+We’ll look at the typical structure for integrating with a banking partner.
 For each flow, we will highlight which Rehive endpoints to use.

-The first place to start is by familiarizing yourself with the Get Started section.
+The first place to start is by familiarizing yourself with the [Get Started section](https://docs.rehive.com/building/get-started/introduction/).
 This gives a basic overview of how to start building an extension as well as the ground-level endpoints you’ll need to use.
-It should be noted that for individual users, the authentication endpoint will return personal information as well as the User ID, so in most cases, additional API calls are not necessary.
+It should be noted that for end-users, the authentication endpoint will return personal information as well as the User ID, so in most cases, additional API calls are not necessary.
 You should also familiarize yourself with [Rehive’s Standard Configurations](https://docs.google.com/document/d/1LdWBY2Oim2EPWv2-ZNKIPXDbnULbSf-DiUfuCw7_zQg/edit#) to ensure that the correct subtypes are used for specific transactions.

 ### Support and enablement

-When building the custom extension, it is important to note where Rehive is able to provide support.
-There are articles relevant to [Account Manager expectations](https://rehive.intercom.help/en/collections/2091533-unpacking-rehive-services) in the Rehive Help Center.
+The [Account Manager expectations](https://rehive.intercom.help/en/collections/2091533-unpacking-rehive-services) article outlines what support is available from Rehive when building a custom extension.
+Whether or not you are on a subscription plan that includes an account manager:

 * You must verify that your chosen 3rd party provider has support for the common endpoints for the integration requirements.
 * You must consider and design the way that data is stored in the extension and linked to users.